 The Admission Office is open on weekdays from 8:00 a.m. until 5:00 p.m.
-It is also open most Saturdays from 8:30 a.m. to noon except during the summer.
+It is also open on select Saturdays from 9 a.m. to 12 noon during the academic year.

 Specific information pertaining to the curriculum, the faculty or admission to Albion College may be obtained from: